MaterializeInc/materialize/doc/user/content/sql/alter-cluster.md

 {{< /note >}}

 Materialize automatically assigns names to replicas (e.g., `r1`, `r2`).
-You can view information about individual replicas in the console and the system catalog.
+You can view information about individual replicas in the Materialize console and the system catalog.

 #### Availability guarantees